Stuycs-K/lab11-stuyrim-5-huh-gaos/README.md

 ### Extras

-> :white_check_mark: add function to convert "attack" / "support" etc to lowercase to ignorecase with/ StartsWith
+> :ballot_box_with_check: add function to convert "attack" / "support" etc to lowercase to ignorecase with/ StartsWith

-> :white_check_mark: validate attack/support / etc numerical input
+> :ballot_box_with_check: validate attack/support / etc numerical input

-> :white_check_mark: add in a list of names + function to randomly select a name
+> :ballot_box_with_check: add in a list of names + function to randomly select a name

-> :white_check_mark: add in a list of skulls
+> :ballot_box_with_check: add party summaries

-## Changes to Adventure Class
+### Changes to Adventure Class

 - boolean status(): returns true if Adventurer is alive and false if Adventurer is dead